mike-lischke/jree/readme.md

 ## Environments

 The JREE runs both, in Node.js and in a browser.
-The class `java.io.File` is the only part which uses Node.js code currently.
-For web deployment this is is obviously not usable.
-Your bundler should tree-shake this class out or you provide a shim for `path` and `fs` node modules.
+The classes `java.io.File` and `java.lang.System` are the only parts which uses Node.js code currently.
+The System class imports dependencies dynamically and fills its properties either from the browser environment or Node.js.
+The File class, however, cannot be used in a browser.
+Solve this by using a bundler like `rollup.js` or `Webpack`.
+That should tree-shake this class out or you can provide a shim for `path` and `fs` node modules for the bundling process.

 ## Development and Contribution